 Jon Wertheim: What about inspections?
 Does anyone from the Arizona DOT come by and-- and check this stuff out?

 Chuck Price: The DOT comes by all the time.
 We talk with them regularly.
 It's not a formal inspection process yet.

-We wanted to ask Elaine Chao, secretary of the Department of Transportation, about regulating this emerging sector.
+We wanted to ask Elaine Chao, the secretary of the Department of Transportation during the Trump administration, about regulating this emerging sector.
 She declined an interview, but provided us with a statement which reads in part: "The Department needs to prepare for the transportation systems of the future by engaging with new technologies to address… safety… without hampering innovation."